Run evaluations in the UI

 Once your task is successfully created, a green pop-up notification will appear!
 Navigate to the tracing page to view the evaluation labels generated by your newly created task.

 Need help creating an eval?
-Use ✨Copilot to easily generate your evaluation template.
+Use ✨ to easily generate your evaluation template.
 Simply click the Copilot button within the task modal, and describe the evaluation you want to create or its goals.
 Copilot will handle the rest—naming the evaluation, generating a prompt with the necessary variables, and including the appropriate guardrails.